 Scholarships, fellowships, and stipends (except where such payments are subject to the performance of services).

 Per diem and travel expense reimbursements are generally not considered reportable income.
-Refer to IRS Instructions for Form 1099-MISC on nonemployee compensation.
+Refer to IRS Instructions for Forms 1099-MISC and 1099-NEC.

-Payments that include reportable and non-reportable itemsWhen a payment to an individual includes both reportable and non-reportable items, state agencies/departments usually have the option of reporting the total payment or only the reportable portion.
+Below is some guidance relating to payments that include reportable and non-reportable items:

+When a payment to an individual includes both reportable and non-reportable items, state agencies/departments usually have the option of reporting the total payment or only the reportable portion.

 If the agreement is only for a lump sum, then the full amount will be reported (including gross proceeds paid to an attorney in connection with legal services).